2017 FIA GT World Cup: Main race

 The race began at 12:10 p.m. local time on November 19 on a wet track in overcast weather.
 Many teams worked overnight to repair the structural damage done to their cars in the qualification race accident so that their drivers could compete in the main event.
-Blomqvist, Bortolotti, Pommer, Plentz, Rosenqvist, and Vanthoor's cars, however, could not be repaired by their respective teams in Macau due to extensive structural damage and were withdrawn from the race.
+Blomqvist, Bortolotti, Pommer, Plentz, Rosenqvist, and Vanthoor's cars, however, could not be repaired by their respective teams in Macau due to extensive structural damage and were withdrawn from the race, leaving 14 drivers to take the start.
 Because of the damp track caused by an earlier rain shower, the race director decided to start behind the safety car, allowing drivers to adjust to the changing conditions.
 At the end of lap two, the safety car was withdrawn, allowing drivers to overtake.
-Mortara made a clean getaway from the rolling start but went slightly wide at Reservoir Bend corner and hit the outside wall leaving the corner.
+Mortara made a clean getaway from the rolling start but went slightly wide at Reservoir Bend corner and hit the outside wall leaving the corner as he opened his steering wide so as to lose as little momentum as possible.
 He was however untroubled as Farfus could not get close enough to challenge him.
 At Lisboa turn, Marciello rammed Farfus from behind, causing Farfus to lose third place to Marciello.
 Farfus slowed, hit an barrier and the car's boot cover lifted.

 Engel overtook Yoshimoto and O'Young to move into sixth on lap four.
 At the start of lap five, Marciello retired in the pit lane with smoke coming from the front of his car after sustaining radiator damage.
 The contact between Farfus and Marciello gave Mortara a six-second lead.
-On the sixth lap, track marshals waved a black flag with an orange disc to Farfus, instructing him to enter the pit lane and repair the loose car bodywork.
+On the sixth lap, track marshals waved a black flag with an orange disc to Farfus, instructing him to enter the pit lane and repair the loose car bodywork following the collision with Marciello.
 The safety car was deployed on the same lap because di Grassi hit the barrier through the Solitude Esses at high speed.
 He then stopped his car in the mountain section.
 Farfus made his pit stop under the safety car to remove his boot cover and dropped to the back of the field.
 Three laps were spent behind the safety car and Mortara maintained the lead at the lap 10-restart.
 When Farfus made his pit stop, Engel moved to fourth before passing Mostert for third on the outside at Lisboa corner.
 O'Young crashed on cold tyres leaving the hill to the right-hand San Francisco Bend turn half a lap later.
 Müller hit him, sending O'Young spinning into a barrier.